JustSomeGuy1234/Fable2Modding/README.md

 This is because they're encoded in Microsoft's proprietary xma format.

-To decode them you will need an application called xmaencode.exe
+To decode them you will need an application called xmaencode.exe (NOT xWMAencode.exe.
+That is different)

 I cannot provide this file legally as it's from the 360's XDK software.
 I also cannot provide the XDK software.